iamprakashom/imapfw-documentation/users/users.md

 # Getting started

-A good start is to fork the project and look at the CLI options:
+A good start is to run the command and look at the CLI options:

 ``` bash
 $ ./imapfw.py -h